 Virginia Tech’s Department of Art & Art History

-the new 17-inch PowerBook for all of their incoming students in Graphic Design, Studio Art, and Art History.
+is requiring the new 17-inch PowerBook for all of their incoming students in Graphic Design, Studio Art, and Art History.

 “This is the fifth year of our Apple PowerBook requirement,” Scott Chandler of Virginia Tech’s Art Department told MacCentral.
 “The PowerBooks are an essential tool for our students in print design, interactive design, and core curriculum classes.
 Last year most of our students converted to OS X, ahead of a majority of the faculty.
 This year we’ve finished that transition, getting faculty updated as well as all three departmental computer labs.”

 This year the faculty unanimously supported the continuation of both the Mac OS requirement and the laptop platform requirement.
 Airport networking went from a suggested component to a required one, as well.